 The rear suspension is the only point on the bike that I feel could be somewhat improved, but this comes down to the limitations of air shocks in general.
 It handles high impact jumps and drops great, but rolling over peaky bumps at low speed can be a little bouncy in the rear on occasion.
 There are shocks that help alleviate this, but it’s at the cost of pedal efficiency and weight.
 So, like most things, it’s a trade off, and one I’m happy to make.
 While at speed, it performs great and the issue disappears completely as it is receiving it’s needed forced to compress.
 Thankfully, speed really is the focus of the bike, and when the bike is on task it excels.

 While I’m a big fan of the 1×11 gearing on the bike, it does target a more developed rider and lacks any true “granny gear”.
 Climbs, while entirely doable, come more down to personal strength and training than say a 2×10 system with lower gearing available.
-The bike can accept larger chain rings, so if climbing isn’t your strong suit, you may want to consider something larger up front which will help, although you’ll lose some top end speed.
+The bike can accept other size chainrings, so if climbing isn’t your strong suit it’s always possible to manipulate the gearing this way to compensate.
 Personally, I’ve found it to grown my climbing gain and it’s developed my muscles…but others may not adapt so well.

 It’s also worth noting that shipping didn’t go so hot.
 I ordered direct from DB, and my rear derailleur was a bit bent out of the box.
 It was a quick fix and it’s hard to tell if it was something that happened at the factory, packaging, shipping or what, but it is something I have to mention.
 DB kindly and without hesitation offered to cover the small cost of repair ($15 bucks at the local shop as I didn’t have the tool to align it), which is excellent of them.
 I declined and covered it myself as I wasn’t sure it was there fault, but props to them for offering.